 It didn’t disappoint.
 Robin had a succulent fat ravioli called langaroli, filled with braised short rib flavoured with truffle.
 Perfect toothsome pasta exploding with gently truffled beef taste, anointed with a soft red wine reduction.
 Mine was what the server told us was their most popular item, pappardelle pasta with beef short ribs, the meat shredded with a hint of raw horseradish.
 This was wonderful but closer to ordinary pasta than the langaroli.
 Plenty to eat for both of us and no lack of flavour satisfaction.

 This was a lovely lunch for a couple of grandparents escaping – and willing to spend a few bucks – while our three-year-old charge was in day care.
 It felt like being where you should be to enjoy great food and being nicely taken care of in a busy bustling place.
-There were plenty of staff: servers back and forth with plates of wonderful-smelling Italian delicacies everywhere, although our guy was a little slow and we had to remind him that we had ordered some wine.
+There were plenty of staff: servers back and forth with plates of wonderful-smelling Italian delicacies everywhere, although our guy was a wee bit slow and we had to remind him that we had ordered some wine.
 That wine was a non-barolo nebbiolo from Langhe packed with fruit on the nose and balanced but gentle in the mouth, not a bad value at $90 US and a fine Italian accompaniment to our Italian lunch.
 We spent about $260 Canadian with the tip and were not at all unhappy.

 We’d go back and we recommend this place, but in the real world even though our daughter is in the Bay Area now there are so many great restaurants in the region we will likely be trying something else.